Hill Museum & Manuscript Library: History

-During those decades, the scope of HMML’s work widened to include libraries of more religious orders, as well as universities and national libraries.
-By the end of the twentieth century, HMML had created an manuscript archive on more than 90,000 reels of microfilm, with some reels containing images of dozens of manuscripts.
+During those decades, the scope of HMML's work widened to include libraries of more religious orders, as well as universities and national libraries.
+By the end of the twentieth century, HMML had created a manuscript archive on more than 90,000 reels of microfilm, with some reels containing images of dozens of manuscripts.

 In 2003, advancements in digital photography made it possible to capture high-resolution color images of manuscript pages using cost-effective, durable equipment, and HMML stopped photographing manuscripts with microfilm, instead creating preservation copies through digital imaging.
 Microfilm images are digitally scanned for access and long-term preservation.
 All digital images and cataloging are made available online in HMML Reading Room and Museum.

-Father Columba Stewart became HMML’s executive director in 2003, and HMML began its first digitization projects in the Middle East, starting in Lebanon and quickly expanding to Iraq and Syria.
+Columba Stewart became HMML's executive director in 2003, and HMML began its first digitization projects in the Middle East, starting in Lebanon and quickly expanding to Iraq and Syria.
 Over the course of the coming years, HMML expanded its projects in Africa and began its first projects in Asia.

-Mali is home to HMML’s largest preservation project to date, resulting in approximately 3.6 million unique image files representing more than 249,000 manuscripts.
+Mali is home to HMML's largest preservation project to date, resulting in approximately 3.6 million unique image files representing more than 249,000 manuscripts.
 The project focuses on the West African Islamic traditions found in the libraries and manuscripts of Timbuktu, Djenné, and other locations.
 HMML partnered with several organizations to complete this work, including the NGO SAVAMA-DCI, which helped digitize hundreds of thousands of manuscripts that had been evacuated from Timbuktu to Bamako before the rebel occupation of the city in 2012.

-Since its founding, HMML and its partners have photographed approximately 400,000 manuscripts; of those, more than 100,000 manuscripts have been cataloged and represented online in HMML Reading Room.
+Since its founding, HMML and its partners have photographed approximately 450,000 manuscripts; of those, more than 145,000 manuscripts have been cataloged and represented online in HMML Reading Room.

-Global Operations
+Global operations

 HMML digitally preserves, catalogs, and provides free access to manuscript collections worldwide, giving special priority to manuscripts located in regions endangered by war, political instability, and other threats.

 Partnerships and contracts with libraries, archives, and other manuscript repositories allow HMML to create digital images of the manuscripts in their collections and to share these images online.

 Digitization is done entirely through local teams, with HMML providing equipment, training, technical support, and payment.
 Everything in a collection is photographed, because none of us know what might be significant in the future.
 Copies of the digital photographs are given to the library that holds the manuscripts, as well as commercial and publication rights to those images.
 None of the original manuscripts are ever removed from a library by HMML.

 HMML employs staff in the U.S. and other countries to catalog the manuscript images and make them freely available online in HMML Reading Room.

-HMML has photographed manuscripts located in Africa (Egypt, Ethiopia, Libya, Mali, and South Africa), Asia (India, Nepal, Pakistan, and Turkey), Europe (Austria, Croatia, Germany, Great Britain, Hungary, Italy, Montenegro, Portugal, Romania, Spain, Sweden, Switzerland, and Ukraine), the Middle East (Gaza, Iraq, Jerusalem, Lebanon, Syria, Yemen), and North America (United States).
+HMML has photographed manuscripts located in Africa (Egypt, Ethiopia, Libya, Mali, Mauritania, and South Africa), Asia (India, Nepal, Pakistan, and Turkey), Europe (Austria, Bosnia and Herzegovina, Croatia, Germany, Great Britain, Hungary, Italy, Montenegro, Portugal, Romania, Slovenia, Spain, Sweden, Switzerland, and Ukraine), the Middle East (Gaza, Iraq, Jerusalem, Lebanon, Syria, Yemen), and North America (United States).